Use the Source section of the Database Backup Editor window to designate which SQL Server database(s) will be backed up.

 Exclusions

-When using the Backup all non-system databases option, you can also exclude one or more databases if needed.
+When using the All user databases option, you can also exclude one or more databases if needed.

-To do so, click the Apply exclusions check box and then click the associated hyperlink.
+To do so, check the Apply exclusions checkbox and then click the associated hyperlink.
 The Database Exclusions editor will appear.
 Here, you can add as many exclusionary patterns as you need.
 Wildcard characters may also be used.
 For example, the pattern "test*" (without the quotes) will exclude any database that starts with "test".